 Looking for a material with high strength, high purity and resistance to solvents and acids?
 Polyvinylidene difluoride (PVDF) might be what you are looking for.
-Recent research has shown PVDF’s electroactive nature makes it even possible to make fully functional 3D printed sensors.
+Recent research has shown PVDF’s electroactive nature makes it possible to make fully functional 3D printed sensors.
 This guide provides everything necessary to get started with printing PVDF.

 Quick jump to:

 PVDF’s are thermoplastic fluoropolymers that are chemically stable and synthesized by the polymerization of vinylidene difluoride.
 They have piezoelectric and pyroelectric properties due to their intrinsic ferroelectric formulation.

 Even though the benefits of PVDF in the field of electrical and piezoelectricity have been studied since the 1970’s, the combination of PVDF and 3D printing is still in its infancy.

 PVDF properties and applications

 PVDF has a lower melting point compared to other thermoplastics like PTFE and due to its high crystallinity and surface tension, PVDF shows very low values of permeation when compared to other fluoropolymers.